Iris aphylla: Description

 The fragrant, large, flowers are 4–7 cm in diameter.
 They seem to stand above each other.
 They come in shades of bright purple, purple, violet, dark blue, blue-violet, dark violet, to dark purple.

 In Moldova, there are forms of plants in bright reddish-purple colour.

 It has a short pedicel, that is 0.5 cm long, and a cylindrical, green perianth tube, that is stained purple and 1.6 – 2.5 cm long.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls are wide, obovate often retuse (rounded), and 4–6.5 cm long, and 2–3 cm wide.
 The falls narrow to a pale, cuneate (wedge shaped) haft (section of petal near stem).
 They are also striped with white, or the hafts are striped.

 In the centre of the petal is a whitish, or white tinged with blue, or pale blue beard.
 They are tipped with yellow at the back (of the beard), or orange tipped.
 The standards are oval, with an elliptical limb, and 4–6.5 cm long, and 2.2–3 cm wide.
 They narrow to canaliculate (with a small channel or groove) brownish-marked haft, or short claw.
 The standards are slightly broader than the falls.

 It has pale style branches, that are 0.6–1 cm long, with deltoid crests.

 It has 1.5 cm long filaments, very pale violet, oblong and 1 cm long ovaries, blue edged anthers and white or bluish pollen.

 After the iris has flowered, in August, it produces a cylindrical, blunt and triangular, or oblong, hexagonal seed capsule, that is 3–6.5 cm long, and 1.3–2.3 cm wide, with 6 grooves.

 Inside the capsule, are obovate, ovoid, globose or pyriform (pear shaped) seeds, that are brown or dark reddish brown, rugose (wrinkled).
 They are 4.5–5.2 mm long and 2.9–3.3 mm wide.

+The stems hold 1–5 terminal (top of stem) flowers, blooming between March and May or between May and June.
+It can often the second bloom time between August and September.

+The flower bud leans slightly before flowering in Iris aphylla subsp. hungarica as compared to Iris aphylla, in which the stem is straight.

+The large flowers, come in shades of purple, or dark purple, or violet-blue.

+Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
+The falls are ovate and elongated, and 2–3 cm wide.
+In the centre of the petal, white beards with orange tops.
+The standards are elongated an ovoid, and 3 cm wide.

+After the iris has flowered, it produces a capsule, that is triangular, capsule, which is 4–5 mm long and 3 mm wide.
+The capsule contains elongated ovoid seeds.